gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### High Scalability
 **High Scalability** is your ability to increase your capacity based on the increasing demands of traffic, memory and computing power.

-Vertical scalaing (scaling up) involves upgrading to a bigger server.
+Vertical scaling (scaling up) involves upgrading to a bigger server.

 Horizontal scaling (scaling out) involves adding more servers of the same size.
 This also improves availability.